Black Sheep Code

 This is looking good, but it's not quite what we want.
 We don't want a full object, we're looking for just the types accessed by those "foo" and "id" keys.

-This is where we use a second index type of the whole object itself:
+Now we use a second index type of the whole object itself:

 type ColumnData<T extends RowData> = { // 👈 it's an object type